-Before you start drawing your circuit, it is worth setting up the appropriate document options, including the Sheet Size, and the Snap and Visible grids.
+Before you start drawing your circuit, is is worth setting up the appropriate document options, including the Sheet Size, and the Snap and Visible grids.

 Document options are configured for each schematic sheet, set the sheet size as required.

-Selection Filter, General and Page Options, each section can be opened/collapsed via the small triangle next to the section name.
-For this tutorial, the only change we need to make here is to set the sheet size to A4, this is done in the Standard Styles field of the Sheet Options tab of the dialog.
+- For this tutorial, the only change we need to make here is to set the sheet size to A4, this is done in the Standard Styles field of the Sheet Options tab of the dialog.